How To Set Up Wix Shipping

 Conclusion

-Setting up wix shipping involves configuring regions, rate rules, carrier integrations, and fulfillment options - all from the Shipping & Fulfillment section of your Wix Stores dashboard.
-Start with flat or weight-based rates, enable real-time calculated rates through USPS, UPS, FedEx, or DHL once your product weights are entered, and add local delivery or pickup if you serve a geographic area.
-Use Wix Shipping Labels to streamline label printing and tracking from within your order dashboard.
+Setting up Wix shipping involves configuring regions, rate rules, carrier integrations, and fulfillment options - all from the Shipping & Fulfillment section of your Wix Stores dashboard.
+Start with flat or weight-based rates, enable real-time calculated rates through USPS, UPS, FedEx, or DHL once your product weights are accurate, and add local delivery or pickup if you serve a geographic area.

 Show More